alienlebarge/alienlebargech-v3/src/articles/2025/01/back-to-bullet-journaling/index.md

 ### The Notebook

-I started the year with a Baron Fig Confidant Plus, but it was really too big and therefore impractical to carry and handle.
-After a few days, I changed and opted for the official Bullet Journal notebook, which is smaller and available in Switzerland, allowing me to avoid exorbitant shipping fees.
+I started the year with a [Baron Fig Confidant Plus](https://baronfig.com/en-eu/products/confidant-hardcover-notebook), but it was really too big and therefore impractical to carry and handle.
+After a few days, I changed and opted for [the official Bullet Journal notebook](https://bulletjournal.com/products/edition-2), which is smaller and available in Switzerland, allowing me to avoid exorbitant shipping fees.
 I had concerns about the thickness of the paper.
 I really appreciate the paper from Baron Fig. Well, the paper weight was increased in the second version of the Bullet Journal notebook, and it’s great.

 ### Writing Instruments

 I paired the notebook with a ballpoint pen and a fixpencil.
-It's the Caran d'Ache 843 pen that I've been using for several years, and it’s indestructible.
-I accompanied it with a fixpencil from the same brand.
+It's the **Caran d'Ache 849** pen that I've been using for several years, and it’s indestructible.
+I accompanied it with a **fixpencil** from the same brand.
 I preferred a fixpencil over a traditional mechanical pencil because it resembles a traditional pencil more closely and, additionally, it reminds me of my learning years when I used one.
 Plus, the cap of the fixpencil holds a pencil sharpener, which is quite convenient.

 I’m very satisfied with this setup that allows me to quickly grab everything and throw it into my bag.